 F&B training can be divided into two main categories – (1) onboarding, and (2) ongoing training and support, both of which have very different objectives.

-Onboarding typically offers the following:
+Onboarding and induction programmes typically offers the following:

 - Sense of confidence with the product, brand, and company values